 SOME PASTORS ARE NOT BIBLE TEACHERS AND SOME BIBLE TEACHERS ARE NOT PASTORS

 Choose one who is both!
-Your spiritual coach need love and mentor you as he labors to teach you God’s Word!
-Don’t settle for less my friend.
-You can see by my studies that I work hard at teaching in our Capitol; I want to work just as hard at being a good personable, pastor for you as well.
+Your spiritual coach needs to love and mentor you as he labors to teach you God’s Word!
+Don’t settle for less, my friend.
+You can see by my studies that I work hard at teaching in our capital; I want to work just as hard at being a good personable pastor for you as well.

 One need discern if a spiritual leader is really sent from God by first of all asking, does he even teach the Bible?
 And secondly, if he does, to what degree does he teach it?
 Acts 17:11 states regarding the Berean Christians:

-“So then you will know them by their fruit . . . not everyone who says to me, ‘Lord, Lord’ will enter the Kingdom of Heaven . . .”
+“So then, you will know them by their fruits.
+Not everyone who says to Me, ‘Lord, Lord,’ will enter the kingdom of heaven …”